Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models: Hole Pairs

-where the normalization factor accounts for the finite number of holes in the system.
-For each model, Fig.~\ref{fig_overview_correlators} shows the correlations between the site $\mathbf{j} = \mathbf{i_0} + (\Delta x, \Delta y)$ with respect to a reference cite $\mathbf{i_0}$ averaged over the center of the system: $x_\mathbf{i_0} \in \left[ L_x / 2, L_x / 2 + 1 \right]$; $1 \leq y_\mathbf{i_0} \leq L_y$. \\ \\ In all three models, the density-density correlations offer a clear picture, indicative of real-space pairing -- with the dopant holes mainly occupying the same or adjacent rungs of the cylinder. \\ Comparing the $t$-$J$ and $t$-$J$-3s models, we identify a shift in weight between two main contributions to the correlation function: In the $t$-$J$ model, the holes form a tightly bound pair with the correlation function assuming its largest value on next-nearest-neighbor sites, avoiding a kinetic-energy penalty encountered on nearest-neighbor sites~\cite{White1997-HolePairStructuresa}. \\ In comparison, the $t$-$J$-3s model features enhanced correlations around the position $(\Delta x, \Delta y) = (0, L_y / 2)$ relative to the reference hole, i.e., at the opposite side going around the cylinder.
-In conjunction with the appearance of a domain wall in the AFM pattern, we interpret this contribution as the $2$ holes forming a single $1/3$ filled stripe around the cylinder. \\ In the Fermi-Hubbard model, we unveil a similar pairing structure as in the $t$-$J$-3s model, when correcting the correlation function for doublon-hole fluctuations.
+In conjunction with the appearance of a domain wall in the AFM pattern, we interpret this contribution as the $2$ holes forming a single $1/3$ filled stripe around the cylinder. \\ In the Fermi-Hubbard model, we unveil a similar pair structure as in the $t$-$J$-3s model, when correcting the correlation function for doublon-hole fluctuations.
 That is, we subtract the correlation function obtained from the ground state with only a single dopant hole to remove fluctuation-fluctuation and fluctuation-dopant contributions and leave only the connected dopant-dopant correlations.
-In the Methods section, we provide the details of this correction procedure and show the uncorrected correlation function, which is dominated by strong nearest-neighbor anticorrelation and a positive background signal.
+In Appendix~\ref{eq:corrected_corr}, we provide the details of this correction procedure and show the uncorrected correlation function, which is dominated by strong nearest-neighbor anticorrelation and a positive background signal.
 The fact that spontaneously formed doublon-hole pairs cloud the signal in this way renders a quantitative analysis of the charge order significantly more challenging in the Fermi-Hubbard Hilbert space. \\ In the spin domain, the staggered correlation function

 with respect to a reference site on the edge of the cylinder shows an antiferromagnetic pattern extending over the entire system for the $t$-$J$ model.
 However, a domain wall -- indicative of stripe formation -- is present in the Fermi-Hubbard ground state, marking a pronounced difference between the two models.
-The data for the $t$-$J$-3s model also shows this domain wall, suggesting the singlet-hopping term as the origin of this discrepancy.\\ \\ \textbf{Interpolation} \\ To carry out a more quantitative analysis and to gain a detailed understanding of the changes in pairing structure, we now consider the interpolating Hamiltonians $\hat{H}_{t \myphen J \myphen U}(\lambda)$ and $\hat{H}_{t \myphen J \myphen 3 \mathrm{s}}(\lambda)$.
+The data for the $t$-$J$-3s model also shows this domain wall, suggesting the singlet-hopping term as the origin of this discrepancy.